 N.C.
-Governor Roy Cooper announced a careful step forward, moving North Carolina into “Safer At Home Phase 2.5” from Sept.
-4-Oct.
-2. In addition, North Carolinians will be required to wear face coverings in public (both indoor and outdoor), when physical distancing is not possible.
-Visit these links for more details about Executive Order 163 or to view a list of FAQs about Phase 2.5.
+Governor Roy Cooper extended North Carolina’s Phase 3 of easing restrictions through Friday, December 4.
+North Carolinians continue to be required to wear face coverings in public (both indoor and outdoor), when physical distancing is not possible.
+Visit these links for more details about Executive Order 176 or to view a list of FAQs about the Phase 3 extension.

-During this phase of reopening, museums and aquariums may open at 50 percent capacity.
+During this phase of reopening, museums and aquariums may remain open at 50 percent capacity.
 Restaurants can open for on-premise dining at 50 percent capacity with six feet distance between each group of customers.
-Mass gathering limits have increased to 25 people indoors or 50 people outdoors.
-Playgrounds are allowed to open.
-Certain businesses such as bars, nightclubs, theaters, dance halls, amusement parks and other indoor entertainment venues will remain closed.
+Meeting spaces in hotels, conference centers, meeting halls, and reception venues may host receptions, meetings and other functions, subject to reduced capacity limits and other restrictions.

 Overwhelming evidence shows that wearing a face-covering can greatly reduce the spread of COVID-19, especially from people who have it and don’t know it yet.
 This is a simple way to control this virus while we protect ourselves and the people around us.
 Governor Cooper urged everyone to be a leader in wearing face coverings and encouraged businesses to be strong in enforcing it.

 Our organization has an internal task force closely monitoring recommendations and actions coming from the local, state and federal levels regarding stay at home orders and possible return to workplace scenarios.
 Team members on this committee are leading the efforts in developing return-to-workplace protocols and safety guidelines to address operational processes and human contact health risk mitigations.

 In an effort to gather all the COVID-19 related information from a wide range of state agencies, North Carolina has launched a new COVID-19 web portal at nc.gov/covid19.